Boundary criticality of the O(N) model in d = 3 critically revisited: Introduction.

 Let's now turn our attention to dimension $d =3$.
 For the case of Ising spins the boundary phase diagram remains the same as in Fig.~\ref{fig:pdconv}.
 However, for $N \ge 2$ the situation is less clear - the present paper aims to shed light on precisely this question.
 For $N = 2$, the phase diagram has the same topology as in Fig.~\ref{fig:pdconv}, however, now the region labelled as $BD/SO$ has only quasi-long-range boundary order rather than true long range order.\cite{Parga, LandauPandey, LandauPeczak} Then what happens if we start in this quasi-long-range ordered boundary phase and let $K$ approach $K_c$?
 (For simplicity, we will still refer to the ensuing transition as ``extra-ordinary.")
-To our knowledge this question is not settled in the literature either analytically or numerically.
-One possibility that has been discussed in the numerical study of Ref.~\onlinecite{Deng} is that right at $K = K_c$ the boundary has true long range order, i.e. the boundary order parameter has a jump from $0$ at $K < K_c$ to a finite value at $K > K_c$.
+To our knowledge this question is not settled in the literature either analytically or numerically.\footnote{In section \ref{sec:MC}, we will discuss the very recent numerical study, Ref.~\onlinecite{DengLog}, which had appeared after the first arXiv version of the present paper.} One possibility that has been discussed in the numerical study of Ref.~\onlinecite{Deng} is that right at $K = K_c$ the boundary has true long range order, i.e. the boundary order parameter has a jump from $0$ at $K < K_c$ to a finite value at $K > K_c$.
 This possibility cannot be immediately ruled out.
 Indeed, while for $K < K_c$ the boundary cannot develop true long range order by the Mermin-Wagner theorem, at $K = K_c$ the bulk effectively induces long-range interactions on the boundary that can lead to true long range order.
-In the present work, we will use renormalization group (RG) to show that, in fact, this scenario is {\it not} realized in the $O(2)$ model in $d =3$.
-Instead, we find that at $K = K_c$ for $\kappa > \kappa_c$ the order parameter correlation function on the boundary falls off as a universal power of $\log r$, with $r$ - the separation.
+In the present work we will use renormalization group (RG) to show that, in fact, this scenario is {\it not} realized in the $O(2)$ model in $d =3$.
+Instead, we find that at $K = K_c$ for $\kappa > \kappa_c$ the order parameter correlation function on the boundary falls off as \beq \langle \vec{S}_{\rx} \cdot \vec{S}_{\mathrm{0}}\rangle \sim \frac{1}{(\log |\rx |)^q} \eeq with $q$ - a universal exponent.
 Thus, the boundary comes close to ordering at $K = K_c$, but does not quite do so.\footnote{This is reminiscent of the behavior in the ``Goldstone phase" of the 2d $O(N)$ model with $N < 2$.\cite{ReadSaleur, JacReadSaleur, AdamLoop}} Further, as $K \to K^-_c$ the stiffness of the order parameter diverges logarithmically.
 Below, we will refer to this type of boundary critical behavior as ``extra-ordinary-log".